 These areas are active work sites and unauthorised entry isn’t permitted.

-A summary of the whitebait fishing regulations are available on DoC’s website.
+A summary of the whitebait fishing regulations is available on DoC’s website.